creepoff1/assigment/Test_Plan_Assignment.md

 	panic("implement me")
 }
 ```
-## 14. Generating code for an interface with methods having variadic arguments
+## 14. Generating code for an interface whose methods have variadic arguments
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main